 Storage and Reheating

-When you reheat the rice, add a splash of water or broth.
-This helps keep it from drying out.
-You can heat it on the stovetop, in the microwave, or in the oven until it's warm.
+To reheat, add a splash of water or broth to keep it from drying out.
+Warm it up on the stovetop, in the microwave, or in the oven until heated through.

 FAQs